Post overview: Best Breweries in Brooklyn, New York

 Kings County Brewers Collective (Bushwick)

-The Kings County Brewers Collective (KCBC) opened its doors in in 2016, becoming the first brick and mortar brewery Bushwick had seen in 40 long years.
-Thanks to 3 award winning home-brewers who decided to open up shop we now have one of the best breweries in New York City.
+Kings County Brewers Collective (KCBC) opened its doors in 2016, becoming the first brick-and-mortar brewery Bushwick had seen in 40 long years.

 KCBC’s popularity has spread throughout the city attracting visitors from all five boroughs.
 The tap room is laid back and relaxed, just like you will be after visiting this popular NYC brewery.